russellteter/corporate-academy-discovery-system/RATE_LIMIT_MANAGEMENT.md

 # Rate Limit Management Guide - Corporate Academy Discovery System

-**Version:** 1.0
+**Version:** 2.0
 **Date:** 2025-10-28
-**Scope:** 100% Free Data Sources
+**Scope:** Hybrid Methodology (Free Sources + Strategic ZoomInfo Enrichment)

 ---

 ## Overview

-This guide provides comprehensive rate limit management strategies for the Corporate Academy Discovery System using only free data sources.
+This guide provides comprehensive rate limit management strategies for the Corporate Academy Discovery System using a **hybrid methodology**: free data sources for primary discovery (80-90%) and strategic ZoomInfo enrichment for data enhancement (10-20%).
 All sources have been validated for their rate limiting behavior and best practices documented.

+**Critical Addition:** This version includes comprehensive ZoomInfo budget management, tracking requirements, and safety guardrails to ensure responsible usage within contract limits.

 ---